cleverness/cleverness-to-do-list-plugin/readme.txt

 * Added wp_reset_postdata() to widget loop (thanks to dwightlathan77), delete all todos loop, get_todos loop for master view, get all completed todos loop, main show_todo_list_items loop, dashboard widget loop, and frontend loops
 * Show progress as 100% completed for completed items
-TODO: * On dashboard widget, Assigned to text shows up even though the value is empty
+* Fixed Assigned to text shows up even though the value is empty on dashboard widget
 TODO: * Email assigned user when todo is modified in any way
 TODO: * Can multiple categories be added to todos?
+TODO: * Edit todo page showing blank space at top of page

 = 3.3.2 =
 * Updated Polish translation from Michał Wielkopolski